zzxwill/odps/intl.en-US/User Guide/Data upload and download/Tunnel commands.md

     OK
 ```

-To verify the content of the result.txt:
+Verify the content of the result.txt:

 ```
 shop9,97,100.0